uselagoon/lagoon-one/docs/administering_lagoon/rbac.md

+!!!warning
+    **Note:** This documentation relates to developing the 1.x releases of Lagoon, built from the `master` branch.
+    For documentation on the current version of Lagoon, 2.x, please visit [docs.lagoon.sh](https://docs.lagoon.sh)

 # Role-Based Access Control \(RBAC\)

 Version 1.0 of Lagoon changed how you access your projects!
 Access to your project is handled via groups, with projects assigned to one or multiple groups.
 Users are added to groups with a role.
 Groups can also be nested within sub-groups.
 This change provides a lot more flexibility and the possibility to recreate real world teams within Lagoon.